 Tavist-1 Side Effects

-Note: This page contains side effects data for the generic drug clemastine.
-It is possible that some of the dosage forms included below may not apply to the brand name Tavist-1.
+Note: This document contains side effect information about clemastine.
+Some dosage forms listed on this page may not apply to the brand name Tavist-1.

 Side effects include: